gocheaphosting/easy-paypal-lte/readme.txt

 = History =

+* V6.21: Fixing a name collision with a WP Jetpack plugin.
+Fixes to the update module and hardening the assets folder.
+[Feb 3, 2015]
 * V6.20: Suppressing product ID in the public shop page.
 Fixing minor AJAX errors on some systems.
 Misc refactoring changes.
 [Jan 31, 2015]
 * V6.17: Minor fixes in the setup scripts.
 [Jan 27, 2014]
 * V6.16: Switching to the http_response_code function for status headers.
 [Jan 26, 2015]